How to Study Law in the UK: A Comprehensive Guide

 If you wish to become a solicitor or barrister in the UK, you will need to complete the Legal Practice Course (LPC) or Bar Professional Training Course (BPTC) respectively.
 Familiarize yourself with the requirements and prepare accordingly.

-Related Article: How to Study Law in the UK
+Related Article: Postgraduate Study in the UK: Unlocking New Opportunities

 23. Apply for Training Contracts or Pupillages